jxymie/how-do-i-delete-this/README.md

 ⋆⸜ 🎧✮ DNI

-↳ ❝ Honestly just DNI if youre under 13 or youre a piece of shit, other then that i dont really care ¡! ❞
+↳ ❝ Honestly just DNI if youre under 16 or youre a piece of shit, other than that i dont really care ¡! ❞

 ☽｡⋆ Thanks for reading, have a great day pookies  ‧₊˚ ☁️⋅♡𓂃 ࣪ ִֶָ☾.